Anthology of Interest I: The Un-Freeze of a Lifetime

 Fry asks what would happen if he had not been frozen.

 In this alternate history, Fry narrowly misses falling into the cryogenic tube, and is never frozen.
 A rift in the space-time continuum appears, which shows the Planet Express crew in the future.
 The next day, while telling Mr. Panucci, who dismisses his story, Fry is overheard by regular customer Stephen Hawking who arranges for Fry to be abducted on his way home from work.
 Fry is introduced to the "Vice Presidential Action Rangers", led by Al Gore, whose constitutional duty is to protect the space-time continuum.
 His group is filled out by Hawking, Nichelle Nichols, Gary Gygax, and Deep Blue.

 Fry explains what happened the previous night.
 They determine Fry was supposed to die and try to kill him.
 Another rift appears during the attempted murder, with Bender throwing a beer bottle at the Rangers.
 Nichols suggests that Fry be frozen in order to stabilize the space-time continuum.
 Gygax gives Fry his "+1 mace" for protection in the future.
 Fry suddenly smashes the tube with the mace, creating a paradox and causing the universe to collapse into a space-time rift.
 All that remains is Fry and the Rangers, floating in a featureless void.
-The scenario ends with them playing Dungeons and Dragons for the next quadrillion years.
+The scenario ends with them playing Dungeons & Dragons for the next quadrillion years.